 SEE ALSO UNDER CREATOR-OWNED / INDIE

 - DC – One of the Big Two in the comics industry known for its work-for-hire projects.
-They’ve recently expanded into the middle-grade and YA graphic novel market, but even on these books with original characters you are giving DC all the rights.
-On the higher end of page rates pay for the industry, but tends to be a little all over the map based on the creator.
+They’ve recently expanded into the middle-grade and YA graphic novel market as well as to WEBTOON, but even on these books with original characters you are giving DC all the rights.
+They’re on the higher end of page rates scale for the industry, but tends to be a little all over the map based on the creator.

 - IDW Publishing – IDW is a publisher of comic books, graphic novels, art books, and comic strip collections.
 While they have a number of licensed and work-for-hire projects, they also take on creator-owned works as well.
 For licensed work-for-hire projects creators sometimes receive royalties, but not always (it depends on the project).